 This non-toxic formula comes in a rainbow of seven color choices.
 Offered in a 5-ounce jar, these dog hair dyes can be applied with a spray bottle, with a brush, by working in with your fingers, or with an air brush.
 Again, white or light-colored dog coats yield the best results.

 Wearing gloves and being aware to take precautions to avoid unwanted stains is highly recommended when applying this product.
+All in all, we think this is the best hair dye for dogs for the money available this year.

 3. Top Performance Dog Hair Dye Gel